How your files stay private - and what the actual guarantees are.

 The receiving device hears the chirp, pulls the blob, and decrypts locally.
 The relay deletes the blob immediately.
 All blobs auto-expire after 15 minutes regardless.

-Server breach.
 The server holds only ciphertext.
-There is no key stored on our infrastructure.
+No key is stored on our infrastructure.
 A full database dump gives an attacker nothing usable.

-Man-in-the-middle.
-Because the key never travels over a network, it cannot be intercepted by monitoring Wi-Fi, DNS, or TLS traffic.
+The key never travels over a network, so it cannot be intercepted by monitoring WiFi, DNS, or TLS traffic.

-chirpfile is designed for a specific threat: remote attackers.
+chirpfile is designed against remote attackers.
 We'd rather be honest about the limits than overclaim.

 Encryption: AES-GCM via the Web Crypto API, entirely in-browser.
 Acoustic encoding: ggwave (MIT license), an open-source FSK library.
 No proprietary or unaudited cryptography.